-example 1: state transition without transformations
+Example 1.
+(State transition without transformations)

 As mentioned, the final subdivision of a tetrahedron is constructed incrementally, where in each intermediate state the tetrahedron has a consistent mesh representation.
 Remove operations in a state transition are minimized for the sake of efficiency.
-In the example shown in Fig. 4 an intersection starts with an untouched tetrahedron (a), whose state is OO.
-When the first collision between the cut tool and one of the tetrahedra's faces occurs in (b), the state of the tetrahedron is changed to O1 and the first new elements are inserted in the tetrahedron.
-At this position one node has to be inserted to store the entry point of the cut tool and another new node (named ENP as an abbreviation for entry point) will move with the current intersection position of the cut tool inside the face.
-Both nodes are strut to the surrounding face nodes.
-As long as no further edge collision is registered the ENP moves along the face (c).
+In the example shown in Fig. 4 an intersection starts with an untouched tetrahedron (a), whose state is O0.
+When the first collision between the cut tool and one of the tetrahedras faces occurs in (b), the state of the tetrahedron is changed to O1 and the first new elements are inserted in the tetrahedron.
+At this position one node has to be inserted to store the entry point of the cut tool and another new node

-Figure 4: Generic example for state transitions (without transformations)
+Fig. 4.
+Generic example for state transitions (without transformations).